East Region, Singapore

 The East Region is one of the five regions in the city-state of Singapore.
 The region is the 2nd most densely populated among the five, and has the smallest land area.
 Bedok is the region's most populous town and Tampines is the regional centre of the area.
-Comprising 11,000 hectares, it includes six planning areas and is also home to Singapore's Changi Airport and Paya Lebar Air Base.
+Comprising 11000 ha, it includes six planning areas and is also home to Singapore's Changi Airport and Paya Lebar Air Base.

 The region also houses the Changi Naval Base and Changi Prison, which was first constructed in 1936 by the British and is Singapore's oldest internment facility.

 Geography

 With a total land area of 93.1 km2, the region is situated on the eastern corner of Singapore Island, bordering the North-East Region to the north-west, Central Region to the south-west and shares riverine borders with the North-Eastern Islands to the north.

 Government

 The East Region is governed locally by two different Community Development Councils, namely the North East CDC and the South East CDC, both divided into six different planning areas.